menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Neeses is generally considered to be a blue-collar town.
-42.14% of the Neeses workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Neeses, you'll notice that it is more blue-collar than most other communities in America.
+42.14% of Neeses’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Neeses is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Neeses who work in office and administrative support (10.71%), healthcare (10.71%), and sales jobs (10.00%).

 And if you like science, one thing you'll find is that Neeses has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.